iggual/School/schools/Spiritual/Personal/CNB_Guidance_Iggual_Dream_3.md

 ___Iggual:___

-_I would like to tell you my dream and ask a wise brotherhood what do you think about it:_
+_I would like to share my dream and ask a wise brotherhood what do you think about it:_

 _I've been dreaming a house of my relatives and i've been inside.
 I went out and noticed a landslide that went right towards the house.
 I knew that i need to position myself so that when a landslide will hit the house I'll be safe.
 All doors were open.
 When landslide hit the house i was inside and all dirt pushed me through the rooms and open doors on the other side of the house and out on the open.
 I was fine and my relatives too.
 I thought that we'll need to clean the house, but when i went inside a house was totally clean and nice.
 On a table there was a fresh bread in the shape of the heart.
 My little white dog came after me inside and all happy jumped on a table._